-People with excess fat around the waist and abdomen, in particular, are at higher risk of developing insulin resistance.
-This is because fat cells secrete hormones and other substances that may interfere with the processes of insulin.
+People with excess fat around their waist and abdomen, in particular, are at a higher risk of developing insulin resistance.
+Though the mechanism is not entirely clear, some researchers believe that fat cells secrete hormones and other substances that may interfere with insulin’s effectiveness.

-Not getting enough exercise can affect the way insulin regulates glucose.
+Not getting enough exercise can affect the way insulin regulates blood sugar levels.
 According to the American Diabetes Association, physical activity plays a vital role in keeping blood sugar levels steady.

-Some other lifestyle factors that affect insulin resistance include:
+Other lifestyle factors that can affect insulin resistance include:

-- Underlying health conditions: High blood pressure, previous episodes of stroke or heart disease, and polycystic ovarian syndrome (PCOS) can all increase a person’s risk of developing insulin resistance.
+- Underlying health conditions: High blood pressure, previous episodes of stroke or heart disease, and polycystic ovary syndrome can all increase a person’s risk of developing insulin resistance.

 - Hormonal disorders: Disorders that affect hormone production, such as Cushing’s syndrome and acromegaly, can disrupt insulin sensitivity.

-- Race: People of African-American, Hispanic, Native Alaskan, Indian, Hawaiian, or American, and Pacific Islander descent are at a higher risk of insulin resistance.
+- Race: People of African American, Hispanic, Native Alaskan, American Indian, Native Hawaiian, and Pacific Islander descent have a higher risk of insulin resistance.

-Insulin resistance means that the cells become less effective at absorbing glucose from the blood.
-It is common during prediabetes, the stage before type 2 diabetes.
+Insulin resistance means that the body’s cells become less effective at absorbing glucose from the blood.
+It is common in prediabetes, a condition that can progress to type 2 diabetes.

 Does prediabetes always turn into diabetes?